Kha-kis/Remuxing-Guide/DemuxingUHD.md

    - Download dovi_tool from its [GitHub repository](https://github.com/quietvoid/dovi_tool).
    - Extract and ensure the executable is in your system path.
+   - Copy the updated dovi_tool executable into the DGDemux directory to replace the included version, ensuring compatibility with the latest features and fixes.

 ### Adding to System Path